JHU-PL-Lab/www-fpse/logistics.md

 ### Exams

-There might be a final exam.
+There will be no exams per se, but the tentative plan is to have a final coding homework which must be done completely independently.